katur/eegi/README_database_migration.md

 - When Genewiz did a resequencing, it seems like HL forced these into the same row.
 Example: genewiz tracking 10-190633217, tube 90, has two separate sequencing (Tube Label JL90 and JL90\_R, with separate seq and ab1 files).
 However, HL put these on the same row, only indicated by multiple values for SeqResult (e.g. BN/BN) and seqClone (sjj\_F57A10.2|789|sjj_T24A6.1|857).
 Want to confirm that I will instead make sequencing a 1-to-many relationship (one well can be sequenced many times).
 - Do we want to migrate HL's categories (BN/GN) and/or the gene she sequenced to?
 If so, how to handle cases such as above (where the row does not say which seqClone came from which resequencing)?
 - How I'm going to proceed to populate `LibrarySequencing`: assuming we are including 'empty well' sequences and allowing 1-to-many, I'm hardly going to reference `SeqPlate` in migrating the data.
 For each Genewiz Tracking number (which we have recorded in a Google Doc), I will fetch the various genewiz output.
 To figure out source wells, for plates 0-55, I'll reference HL's table; for plates 56-70, we have Google Docs.

+**Still to do**
+- Katherine just has to add parent wells, but needs to clarify something quick with Giselle and Jess when they're back next week.